Gastrointestinal Motility and Physiology Center

-UC San Diego Health System’s GI Motility and Physiology Center is led by Ravinder Mittal, MD, an and international leader in GI motility clinical care and research.
-Specialists at the Center identify and address conditions related to the body’s movement of food through the gastrointestinal system.
+UC San Diego Health System’s Gastrointestinal (GI) Motility and Physiology Center is led by Ravinder Mittal, MD, an international leader in GI motility clinical care and research.
+Specialists at the center identify and address conditions related to the body’s movement of food through the gastrointestinal system.
 Our dedication to research in GI motility enables us to provide new leading-edge developments in diagnostic technologies and clinical therapies for these disorders.

-Read more about the conditions we address at the Gastrointestinal Motility and Physiology Center below.
+Read more about the conditions we address at the GI Motility and Physiology Center below.

 The GI Motility and Physiology Center works with people who experience difficulty swallowing (called dysphasia), angina-like pain (discomfort in the chest) and persistent heartburn.
 These symptoms are frequently experienced by people with esophageal motility disorders, such as:

 - Esophageal diverticula

 - Gastroesophageal reflux disease (GERD)

 - Hiatal hernia

 We work closely with UC San Diego Health System’s minimally invasive and robot-assisted surgery teams to treat disorders of the esophagus.